 On August 9, 2010, the Food and Drug Administration (FDA) issued a safety communication that warned of the potentially fatal complications associated with inferior vena cava filters, such as splintering of the IVC filter.

 Long-term use is associated with the IVC filter potentially:

 Any of these actions may result in a blood clot or damage to the heart or lungs, potentially causing death.

 Study Reveals IVC Filter Complications

-The FDA suggests that doctors remove the IVC filters as soon as the patient is no longer in danger of suffering a PE.
+The FDA suggests that doctors remove the IVC filters as soon as the patient is no longer in danger of suffering a pulmonary embolism.
 In addition, if you received the IVC filter and it has not yet been removed, we suggest you contact your doctors to ensure that the device should still be in place.
-Your doctor must remove the IVC filter as soon as the likelihood of PE passes so that you are not at risk for deadly complications.
+Your doctor must remove the IVC filter as soon as the likelihood of pulmonary embolism passes so that you are not at risk for complications.

 What Does the IVC Filter Do?